-- Grill skewers about 12-15 minutes, turning the first time as soon as you see nice grill marks.
+- Grill skewers, turning the first time as soon as you see nice grill marks.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Chicken Souvlaki like this is a perfect main dish for a low-carb meal as well as any phase of the South Beach Diet or any other low-glycemic eating plan.
+Chicken Souvlaki like this is a perfect main dish for a low-carb or Keto meal as well as for any phase of the original South Beach Diet.

 Find More Recipes Like This One: